CPHS/OPHS Glossary of Terms

 Research:

-A systematic investigation, including research development, testing
+A systematic investigation, including research development, testing and

-(See also: Human Subject)
+Human Subject)

 Research Health Information: